ATOS-VIRTUAL-CARE/vcs-realtime-sdk-ios-demo/README.md

 > * ApolloWebSocket

 - In the RealtimeSDKDemo target, change the Team and Bundle Identifier to the appropriate values for your development environment.
 - Change the server address for your specific deployment in the RealtimeSDKSettings.swift file.
+If you are running the sample app locally, see the following link for more information about how to access the application: [Running the app locally](https://github.com/ATOS-VIRTUAL-CARE/vcs-realtime-sdk-web-demo/blob/9b1867c36e169db25e85454829fd03aed0391c33/README.md#running-the-app-locally).
 ```swift
 class RealtimeSDKSettings {